 "Britain is set to swelter for another two weeks, forecasters say, as water companies urge customers to use less water.
-The BBC's weather team says temperatures will stay high across most of the UK over the next fortnight" - is a newsline from BBC news on 3rd July 2018.
+The BBC's weather team says temperatures will stay high across most of the UK over the next fortnight" - is a newsline from BBC news in July.

 How do you keep cool in these hot times?